 Storing Homemade Chipotle Mayo

-I put the chipotle mayo in a small mason jar and refrigerate.
-I try to use it up within about a week.
-It may last longer, so use your own judgment on appearance, smell, and/or taste but when in doubt, throw it out.
+Put the chipotle mayo in a small airtight container like a mason jar and refrigerate.
+Try to use it up within about a week.
+It may last longer, so use your own judgment on appearance, smell, and/or taste... but when in doubt, throw it out.

 Homemade Chipotle Mayo